Who's Selena Gomez Dating?

 Q: Are Selena Gomez and Justin Bieber still friends?

-A: While their romantic relationship is over, Selena Gomez and Justin Bieber have remained friends.
-They have both expressed their support for each other’s careers in interviews and on social media.
+A: While their romantic relationship may be over, Selena Gomez and Justin Bieber have stated that they still care about each other and remain friends.

 Q: Has Selena Gomez ever been married?